Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Introduction

 \section{Introduction}

 Gravitational wave (GW) \cite{Thorne:1980rt} observations of compact binary mergers provide key insights into strong-field gravity and relativistic astrophysics.
-GW170817\,\cite{LIGOScientific:2017vwq}, the first observed binary neutron star (BNS) merger, enabled multimessenger astronomy by linking gravitational waves to electromagnetic counterparts.
-GW150914\,\cite{LIGOScientific:2016aoc}, the first detected binary black hole (BBH) merger, confirmed the existence of stellar-mass black hole (BH) binaries and provided a new way to study general relativity.

-During the O3a+b observing runs, the LIGO-Virgo-KAGRA (LVK) Collaboration\,\cite{LIGO_Scientific_Collaboration} has reported a number of compact binary coalescence (CBC) events with component masses that resist clear classification as either neutron stars (NSs) or low-mass black holes (LMBHs).
+While GW150914\,\cite{LIGOScientific:2016aoc}, the first detected coalescence of two black holes (BHs), has confirmed the existence of stellar-mass binary black hole (BBH) mergers and provided a new way to study general relativity, GW170817\,\cite{LIGOScientific:2017vwq}, the first observed merger of two neutron stars (NSs), has opened a new window to multimessenger astronomy by linking gravitational waves to electromagnetic counterparts.
+During the O3a+b observing runs, the LIGO-Virgo-KAGRA (LVK) Collaboration\,\cite{LIGO_Scientific_Collaboration} has reported a number of compact binary coalescence (CBC) events with component masses that resist clear classification as either NSs or low-mass black holes (LMBHs).
 Examples include GW190425\,\cite{LIGOScientific:2020aai}, GW190814\,\cite{LIGOScientific:2020zkf}, GW230529\,\cite{LIGOScientific:2024elc}, and SSM200308\,\cite{Prunier:2023uoo}, where at least one of the components is either in the lower mass-gap region, viz. $2.5-5\,M_{\odot}$, or even lighter\,\mbox{\cite{Bailyn:1997xt, Ozel:2010su, Farr:2010tu}}.
-Such LMBHs are not expected as a product of standard stellar evolution, and thus the current practice is to provisionally classify CBCs as NSs or BHs using the inferred mass.
-Nevertheless, such a classification lacks robustness, and a more comprehensive approach is warranted.
+Such LMBHs are not expected as a product of standard stellar evolution, and thus the current practice is to classify CBC components as NSs or BHs using the inferred mass (i.e. NS if $\lesssim2.5\,M_{\odot}$, and BH if not).
+However, such a classification is provisional and a more rigorous data-driven approach is warranted.

-In this paper, we therefore ask the question --- {Can we distinguish BNSs and LMBHs?} This is motivated from two complementary viewpoints.
-Firstly, from an astrophysical/observational standpoint, it is desirable to classify a low-mass CBC as a BNS or an LMBH (we assume that these are the only two possibilities).
+In this paper, we therefore ask the question --- {\emph{How well can we distinguish NS-NS and LMBH-LMBH mergers?} This is motivated from two complementary viewpoints.
+Firstly, from an astrophysical/observational standpoint, it is desirable to classify a low-mass CBC as a binary neutron star (BNS) or a binary low-mass black hole (BLMBH) merger, assuming these are the only two possibilities.
 This is important in order to obtain unbiased inferences on the NS population and merger rates.
-Secondly, from a fundamental physics perspective, the potential existence of these exotic LMBHs offers novel avenues to discover new physics\,\mbox{\cite{Carr:2020xqk, Abramowicz:2022mwb, Dasgupta:2020mqg, Singh:2020wiq}}.
+Secondly, from a fundamental physics perspective, the potential existence of these exotic LMBHs offers a novel gravitational avenue to discover new physics\,\mbox{\cite{Carr:2020xqk, Abramowicz:2022mwb, Dasgupta:2020mqg, Singh:2020wiq, Bhattacharya:2023stq}}.